Student At-Risk Training

 Info on the carousel (courses that are greyed out)

 Once logged in to your account, you will a total of 6 courses, 3 of which you will be able to access.
 If you selected that you are a student, you will be able to access the 3 student courses and the 3 faculty courses will be locked.
 If you selected that you are faculty, you will have access to the 3 faculty courses and the 3 student courses will be locked.

 It takes about 35-40 minutes to finish it but you can stop at any point and go back into the system multiple times to complete it or review it again in the next year.
 Once done, you can print out a certificate of completion.

-Counseling Services, Housing & Dining Services, Non-Traditional and Veteran Student Services Office, LGBT Resource Center, the Office of Student Life, and the SafeZone program are pleased to be able to offer this training to you!
+Counseling Services, and the Student Governing Association are pleased to be able to offer this training to you!
 Please contact email@example.com if you have questions about the program but if you have technical concerns about the program, please contact firstname.lastname@example.org.